simmarum/dino_ml/readme.md

     - `script` run program as python script created from jupyter notebook
     - `screen` create virtual screen/display (for example when machine have no monitor)
     - `no_screen` do not create virtual screen/display
+5. File `env.env` must be copied from file `env.env.example` and fill with data
-5. In most case you will be used these:
+6. In most case you will be used these:
     - `bash run_dino.sh local no_env jupyter no_screen`
     - `bash run_dino.sh remote no_env jupyter screen`
     - `bash run_dino.sh remote no_env script screen`
-6. Program run in `tmux` sessions so **remember to kill sessions** when end work!
+7. Program run in `tmux` sessions so **remember to kill sessions** when end work!
-7. If you run remotely remember that bash script create `ssh connection` like these:
+8. If you run remotely remember that bash script create `ssh connection` like these:
     - `ssh -N -f -L localhost:XXXX:localhost:XXXX server_username@server_ip` so please kill this connection when end work

 ## Run on remote server